Chichen Itza: Sacred Cenote

 The Yucatán Peninsula is a limestone plain, with no rivers or streams.
 The region is pockmarked with natural sinkholes, called cenotes, which expose the water table to the surface.
 One of the most impressive of these is the Cenote Sagrado, which is 60 m in diameter and surrounded by sheer cliffs that drop to the water table some 27 m below.

 The Cenote Sagrado was a place of pilgrimage for ancient Maya people who, according to ethnohistoric sources, would conduct sacrifices during times of drought.
-Archeological investigations support this as thousands of objects have been removed from the bottom of the cenote, including material such as gold, carved jade, copal, pottery, flint, obsidian, shell, wood, rubber, cloth, as well as skeletons of children and men.
+Archeological investigations support this as thousands of objects have been removed from the bottom of the cenote, including material such as gold, carved jade, copal, pottery, flint, obsidian, shell, wood, rubber, cloth, as well as skeletons of children, men, and women.

+Offerings of artifacts and human remains have been found within the Sacred Cenote.
+However, the nature of how and why these were found in the cenote is unclear.
+Not all skeletons in the cenote displayed signs of trauma; some may have been deliberate non-violent burials.
+Some Spanish sources, which describe Maya sacrifices into the cenote, were written a significant time after the classic Maya period during which these supposed acts occurred, and they might have colonial biases.
+Whether the human remains in this cenote are evidence of sacrificial behavior is still a subject of ongoing debate.

 Chultun of Children

 In 1967, while building an airstrip 200 meters north of the Cenote Sagrado, workers found a small cave system that contained the remains of more than 100 children, a majority between the ages of three and six.
 DNA testing in the 2020s found that the remains exclusively came from males.
-Archaeologists have concluded that because the remains came from individuals of a narrow range of age and sex, and that DNA testing found some were related (including two pairs of identical twins), the remains had been part of a"ritual event."
+Archaeologists have concluded that because the remains came from individuals of a narrow range of age and sex, and that DNA testing found some were related (including two pairs of identical twins), the remains had been part of a "ritual event".
 Although the remains show no evidence of sacrifice, some researchers believe that may have been part of the ritual.